 Overall, the authors conclude, the risk of blood clots, stroke, or heart attack was low among women who had used hormonal birth control.
 They estimate that, in a given year, only 1 in 100 women will have such a complication.
 However, some types of contraceptives appear safer than others.
-The researchers found that intrauterine devices and under-the-skin implants offer the least risk, compared with vaginal rings and contraceptive patches, which had the highest risk.
+The researchers found that intrauterine devices and under-the-skin implants offer the lowest risk, compared with vaginal rings and contraceptive patches, which had the highest risk.

 “Hormonal Contraception and Risk of Thromboembolism in Women with Diabetes.”
 Sarah H. O’Brien, Terah Koch, Sara K. Vesely, and Eleanor Bimla Schwarz.
 Diabetes Care, 2016 Nov. dc161534; DOI: 10.2337/dc16-1534